Back to Projects

 Data Exploration

-Analysed customer demographic, transactional, and product holding data.
+Analysed customer demographic, transactional, and product holding data across 10,000+ records.
 Identified key features correlated with churn and examined class imbalance characteristics.

 02